 What does balayage mean for your hair's health?

-What is balayage for hair: Balayage vs. Ombre
+What is hair balayage: Balayage vs. Ombre

-What is balayage for hair: Balayage vs. Highlights
+What is hair balayage: Balayage vs. Highlights

-Balayage is a freehand coloring technique with softer, less noticeable regrowth lines than traditional highlights, which are applied using foils.
+Balayage is a freehand colouring technique with softer, less noticeable regrowth lines than traditional highlights, which are applied using foils.
 Considering balayage vs. highlights?
 Highlights using foils will give a uniform finish with more defined strands than a balayage, which is painted on by hand.

-Would you look good with a balayage?
+Would you look good with a balayage hair colour?

-When it comes to what is a balayage, haircut styles are almost limitless.
+When it comes to what is a hair balayage, haircut styles are almost limitless.
 Balayage works for all lengths except for very short cropped hair, and is particularly suited to lose curls, beachy and tousled looks.
-This showcases the many color variations that the technique brings to the hair.
+This showcases the many colour variations that the technique brings to the hair.
 To get these hairstyles at home you can use our professional styling products from our Tecni.ART range.

 Image credit: Getty Images - RobertoDavid